NOTE: The Quick THEA is a paper-and-pencil test. For the internet version, see THEA-IBT.

 A photo ID is required at the time of registration and payment of fees.
 A nonrefundable Texas State University administration fee of $30 must be paid at the time of registration.
 A separate QT fee of $29 is paid in the testing room.

-The Texas State University administration fee payment may be made by Visa, MasterCard, check or money order (payable to Texas State University), or exact cash.
+The Texas State University administration fee payment may be made by credit card, money order (payable to Texas State University), or exact cash.
 This fee is collected upon test registration.

 The QT fee payment may be made only by check or money order (payable to Evaluation Systems), VISA or Mastercard.
 (NO other credit cards and NO CASH).

-If you are a Texas State University student with a disability and need either extended time and/or separate room testing for the QT, disability documentation must be provided to the Office of Disability Services a minimum of two weeks prior to the selected test date.
-Contact the Office of Disability Services (512)245-3451 (Voice/TTY).
+If you are a Texas State University student with a disability and require testing accommodations for the QT, disability documentation must be provided to the Office of Disability Services a minimum of two weeks prior to the selected test date.

 Examinees approved for 50% extended time (7.5 hours total testing time) must arrive and register for the test before 9:00 am, in order to begin the test at 9:00 am.
-Examinees approved for 100% added time (10 hours total) must arrange testing over two consecutive days prior to beginning the exam.
+Examinees approved for 100% added time (10 hours total) must arrange testing over two consecutive days.
+These arrangements must be made at least three days prior to the exam date.

-Non-Texas State University students needing any disability accommodations should register for one of the national Saturday THEA test dates administered by Evaluation Systems.
+Non-Texas State University students needing any disability accommodations should take the THEA-iBT.

 All examinees must present photo identification (driver’s license, military ID, student ID, passport or other government agency or employer issued ID) on the morning of the test.
 Theme park ID’s, club membership ID’s, social security cards, birth certificates, temporary driver’s license without photo, credit cards with or without photo, and “flea-market” ID’s will not be accepted as identification.